 This savings account helps fund the cost of replacement fire apparatus.
-The most recent purchase was in 2015 for our newest truck.
-The Department is behind in its fire truck replacement schedule and is due for a truck to replace the 1988 tanker.
+The most recent purchase was in 2015 for our newest fire truck.
+The Department continues to be behind in its fire truck replacement schedule and is due for a truck to replace another old unit in the fleet.
 The cost of fire apparatus is expensive and saving a portion every year will greatly help to reduce the one-time impact of these purchases.
-It is anticipated the next new truck will cost approximately \$500,000.
+It is anticipated the next new truck will cost at least a half a million dollars.
 There is currently \$256,195 in this fund.
 The estimated tax rate impact of this article is \$0.09